drupal-deconstructed/drupal-7-deconstructed/04-database.md

 }
 ```

 See what I mean about just altering the `SelectQuery` object?
 It either runs [`SelectQuery::addField()`](https://api.drupal.org/api/drupal/includes%21database%21select.inc/function/SelectQuery%3A%3AaddField/7) on each field if there are specific fields listed, or it sets `all_fields` to `TRUE` if not.
-Remember, all of this is just so that by the time we're ready to execute the query, we have a fully built query object that we can convert into a SQL statement.
+Remember, all of this is just so that by the time we're ready to execute the query, we have a fully built query object that we can convert into an SQL statement.
 More on that in a bit.

-In the meantime, the 3rd line (the one with `condition()` happens to be important enough that it deserves its own section.
+In the meantime, the 3rd line (the one with `condition()`) happens to be important enough that it deserves its own section.

 ### A condition is added